-The first semester consists of compulsory courses.
-The semester includes a methods course that introduces the research area Russian and Eurasian studies and a course in the history, culture and society of Russia and the Soviet Union, which introduces the subject, presents the geographical area and communicates fundamental theoretical and thematic perspectives.
-Students also take a compulsory course in Russian at either beginner or advanced level depending on prior knowledge.
+Semester 1 consists of a compulsory subject course in the history, culture and society of Russia and the Soviet Union (10 credits), which introduces the subject, presents the geographical area and communicates fundamental theoretical and thematic perspectives, a compulsory methods course (5 credits) and a compulsory course in Russian at either beginner or advanced level depending on prior knowledge (15 credits).

-The forth semester consists of elective courses.
-During this semester students are offered the possibility of doing a placement in Sweden or abroad, engaging in language studies abroad, or taking electable courses in one of the subject areas.
-Students also have the possibility of taking courses from another master's programme.
+Semester 3 contains a compulsory 10-credit methodology course and a 5-credit course in Russian.
+During this semester students are offered the possibility of doing a placement in Sweden or abroad (15 credits) or engaging in language studies abroad (15 credits) or taking an in-depth course in one of the subject areas from semesters 1 and 2 (15 credits).
+The students also have the possibility of taking a course from another master programme (15 credits).

 Knowledge is communicated and acquired through instruction, seminar discussions, self-study, oral presentations, written reports and supervision.
 The instruction is mainly conducted in English.
 Throughout the programme great weight is attached to both written and oral presentations.
 The student is expected to take increasing responsibility for their learning during the programme and to gradually acquire both professionally relevant and research-based knowledge and skills.
 The studies assume that a student admitted to the programme has acquired fundamental methodological knowledge as part of the programme that gave them eligibility.